MayaY2014/softlayer-python/getting-started.md

 ---
 layout: pages
 header: Getting Started
-intro: Learn quickly how to download and clone, install and configure, and search issues
+intro: Learn quickly how to download and clone, install, configure, and search issues
 baseurl: "../"
 ---